Create an External Party (Wallet)¶

 Overview¶

-This document describes the steps required to create a new party (wallet/address) on a validator.
-Parties represent acting entites in the network and all transaction happens between one or more parties.
-To understand more about parties see Parties section here.
+Parties represent acting entities in the network and all transaction happens between one or more parties.
+To understand more about parties see the Parties in the Overview.

 A detailed tutorial of the steps below can be seen in the External Signing Tutorial here using python example scripts.